Stomach Flu vs Food Poisoning: How to Spot the Difference?

 Viral vs Bacterial Origins: Norovirus vs Salmonella

 Stomach flu, medically known as viral gastroenteritis, develops when viruses infect the stomach and intestines.
-Norovirus is a leading cause globally, and rotavirus remains an important cause in children (WHO Diarrhoeal Disease Fact Sheets).
-These viruses inflame the lining of the digestive tract, producing vomiting, diarrhea, abdominal cramps, and sometimes low-grade fever (ACG Clinical Guidelines on Acute Infectious Diarrhea).
+Norovirus is a leading cause globally, and rotavirus remains an important cause in children.
+These viruses inflame the lining of the digestive tract, leading to vomiting, diarrhea, abdominal cramps and sometimes low-grade fever.

-Food poisoning typically occurs after ingestion of food contaminated with bacteria, bacterial toxins, viruses, or parasites (CDC Foodborne Illness Guidelines).
-Common bacterial causes include Salmonella, E. coli, and Campylobacter (CDC Foodborne Illness Guidelines).
-Viral agents such as norovirus can also be transmitted through contaminated food (WHO Diarrhoeal Disease Fact Sheets).
+Food poisoning typically occurs after ingestion of food contaminated with bacteria, bacterial toxins, viruses, or parasites.
+Common bacterial causes include Salmonella, E. coli, and Campylobacter whereas viral agents include norovirus.

 Common Transmission Methods: Contaminated Food vs Person-to-Person